| Introduction | ||||||||||||||||||||||||||||||||||||||

 Library.musicdb

 I started this exploration with the Library.musicdb, because it has the most promising name, and is the largest of these files.
-So far, all of the information I would expect to find is in this file, so I put the most effort into making the documentation follow that file's format.
+So far, all of the information I would expect to find is in this file, so I have put the most effort into making the documentation follow that file's format.

 The sections listed in the Table of Contents above are in the approximate order of the first appearance of each of those file sections (or problems to solve) in the Library.musicdb file.
 Those sections that are listed but not documented can be, as safely as possible, skipped.